 Prior to the invention of AI technology, human workers would need to walk around the entire field and gather all of the ripe fruits and vegetables.
 Nowadays, a lot of these processes have been automated, but there are still issues that need to be resolved.
 Fruit detection continues to be one of the biggest challenges for AI mostly due to the varied harvesting conditions.
 For example, there might not be enough lighting on a particular fruit, they come in different shapes, foliage obstruction, and many other factors.
-For example, let’s look at the image below:
+Let’s look at the image below:

 Here we see an image that was used to train an automated fruit harvesting robot.
 It is already capable of detecting the 2D and 3D position of the apples, even the ones that are partially obstructed by foliage and other apples.
 The next step would be to identify which apples are ripe for picking.
 This is where things get complicated since they require the robot to have more “knowledge” than simply identifying an object like an apple.